🇲🇾 Malaysia

 Can non-civil servants apply for Bank Rakyat personal loan?

 Yes.
-Bank Rakyat accepts private sector employees and self-employed individuals who are registered cooperative members.
-To become a Bank Rakyat member, you purchase a RM 1 nominal share in the cooperative.
-Once a member, you can apply for Pinjaman Peribadi Rakyat (private sector product) with rates typically 7.00%–9.99% p.a. flat.
-The minimum income for private sector members is RM 1,000/month.
-Civil servants get significantly better rates (5.00%–5.50%) due to the Angkasa salary deduction mechanism that makes default structurally impossible.
+Bank Rakyat accepts private sector employees and self-employed individuals who are registered cooperative members (RM 1 nominal share purchase).
+Private Sector members face SBR-floating rates from 6.00%–9.99% depending on income tier.
+The minimum income is RM 2,000 (permanent) or RM 8,000 (contract) for private sector — higher than the RM 1,600 floor for Public Sector civil servants.
+Civil servants get significantly better rates (from 4.92% fixed) due to the Angkasa salary deduction mechanism that makes default structurally impossible.

 What is the maximum Bank Rakyat personal loan amount?

-For confirmed civil servants with Angkasa salary deduction: up to RM 200,000, tenure up to 10 years.
-For private sector members: up to RM 50,000–100,000 depending on income, with tenure up to 5–7 years.
-The RM 200,000 ceiling for civil servants is the highest unsecured personal loan limit available in Malaysia — most commercial banks cap at RM 100,000–150,000.
+For confirmed civil servants with Angkasa salary deduction: up to RM 400,000, tenure up to 10 years (verified via RinggitPlus, 30 May 2026).
+For private sector members: up to RM 100,000 depending on income, with tenure up to 7 years.
+The RM 400,000 ceiling for civil servants is tied with Bank Islam and BSN for the highest unsecured personal loan limit available in Malaysia — most commercial banks cap at RM 100,000–150,000.
 The extended 10-year tenure also means lower monthly repayments on large amounts, which is the key appeal for government employees planning major life expenses.

 How does Bank Rakyat Angkasa salary deduction work?